jvstokes/DL_Final_Project/README.md

 To properly compare the influence of our transfer learning approaches, we implemented a direct source to target model.
 This was a standard NMT model trained on the ca-it parallel corpus.
 This is the simplest approach and takes considerably less training time and resources when compared to the transfer learning methods.

 The other baseline we used was passing a sentence through multiple NMTs.
-This involved an NMT from source $\rightarrow$ pivot and another from pivot $\rightarrow$ target.
+This involved an NMT from source &#8594; pivot and another from pivot &#8594; target.
 The final translation would pass the test sentence through both models to get a final translation.

 ### 4.2 Pivot-based Transfer Learning